 Do status checks for convenience

 Do you want to know whether the item in front of you belongs to the IT department, but don’t want to trawl through pages of documentation to find out?
 Perhaps you want to see who an asset was checked out to last, before it came in with parts missing?
 Barcodes make all of this information instantly accessible.
-Scanning the item into an asset tracking software enables you to pull up details relating to custodianship, maintenance schedules, and scores of other important data contained within custom fields for you to peruse!
+Scanning the item into an asset tracking system enables you to pull up details relating to custodianship, maintenance schedules, and scores of other important data contained within custom fields for you to peruse!
 This can reinforce accountability by putting employee associations onto the asset tags themselves, so that everyone knows they’re responsible for the items they have on hand.
 You can even color-code tags to make status checks even easier, for example, by having different colors for different departments, or even operations heads.

 Use mobile apps to easily locate assets on the go